 Raised in a working-class suburb in New Jersey, Stacy spent her childhood romanticizing country life.
 When she wasn’t watching reruns of “Little House on the Prairie,” Stacy would escape the suburban chem-lawns of her neighborhood to explore the wooded edges of the development with her brother.
 She always wanted to be a farmer.
-Like so many other folks from away, she was drawn to the state of Maine by its verdant landscapes, its supportive business climate, its thriving agricultural network and the amazing, hard-working people she met.
+Like so many other folks from away, she was drawn to the state of Maine by its verdant landscapes, supportive business climate, thriving agricultural network, and the amazing, hard-working people she met.

 Stacy believes that running for office is about engaging people across the district to understand the changes we can make in Augusta to improve the lives of our neighbors.
 As an elected official, Stacy will examine legislative opportunities through a lens that lives up to our ideals of caring for one another while mitigating climate change in every possible decision.
 She believes her work as a farmer, a successful business-owner and employer, a midwife, a parent, and a daughter have helped her to become an effective listener, capable of taking the experiences of our community and translating them into solutions.